kethort/TwitterLDATopicModeling/README.md

   <img src="/img/process.png" width="500"/>
 </p>

-### Creating the model
+### Creating the Model
-Using Python and the Gensim library, an LDA model can be generated using a collection of documents selected as a training set.
-It's important, when selecting a corpus as a training set, to choose a collection of documents that would be good at explaining or categorizing the collected data.
+Using Python and the Gensim library, an LDA model can be generated from a collection of documents selected as a training set.
+When selecting a corpus as a training set for this project, the approach was to choose a collection of documents that would be good at explaining or categorizing the collected data.
 For example, if the source of the collected data comes from a forum about hunting, a good corpus to use to train the model might be a magazine subscription about outdoor activities.
 Since it's not possible to know what randomly selected Twitter users will be discussing, a more broadly defined categorical source must be selected for the corpus.
-In this project, the entire Wikipedia articles dump was selected.
+In this project, the entire Wikipedia articles repository was selected.

+#### Preprocess the Training Set

+#### Transform the Text into Indexable Corpus